 WooCommerce Square provides seamless integration between your Square account and WooCommerce store, allowing you to synchronize inventory on both, and offer Square as a payment option.

-WooCommerce Square requires Square accounts that are based in the U.S., Canada, Australia, Japan or the UK.
+WooCommerce Square requires that you have a Square account based in the U.S., Canada, Australia, Japan or the UK.

 Requirements ↑ Back to top

 - WooCommerce 2.6.0+